HeapVoid/bun-imba-template/README.md

 ```
 **Known issues**:
 - L function does not work.
-- Files can be imported only with specified extension

 ## How it works
 I don't usually use `create` methods of different CLI tools to make bootstrap projects, bacause I like to know how things work under the hood.
 So let's dive into details...